 - Joint pain

-It is a self limiting condition which does nto require much specific treatment
+It is genrally a self-limiting condition which doesn't require specific treatment

-It will settle over a period of weeks to months
+It will usually settle over the course of weeks and months